Zod55/Pytorch/README.md

-# pytorch
+# Pytorch
-this repository here to represent the things that im build and will build im the future with pytorch such as
+This repository here to represent the work and my learning journey with pytorch

-1. vision - from simple to advance CNN
+1. Vision - from simple to advance CNN
 2. TTS  - to convert pdf books to audio books
-3. generative - generate text from sources (e.g. tiny_shakespeare)
+3. Generative - generate text from sources (e.g. tiny_shakespeare)
 # and more...